CodeTogether-Inc/CodeTogether-Live/docs/docs/on-premises/kubernetes.md

   # Configure as needed for your deployment, should match your SSL certificate
   CT_SERVER_URL: "https://SERVERFQDN"
   CT_TRUST_ALL_CERTS: "true"
-  # Provided by your Genuitec Sales Representative
+  # Provided by your CodeTogether Sales Representative
   # *values must match exactly
   CT_LICENSEE: "Your Company"
   CT_MAXCONNECTIONS: "0"